 Both the federal government and the individual states have numerous laws that criminalize various types of fraud.
 Depending on the circumstances of the case, fraudulent activity can be either a state or federal crime, or both.
-This means that person who commits an act of fraud could be in violation of both a federal and state law at the same time, and can be prosecuted for both.
+This means that person who commits an act of fraud could be in violation of both federal and state law at the same time and prosecuted for both.

 Mail fraud is one of the most commonly charged federal crimes.
 It applies to any scheme to defraud that involves using the United States Postal Service or other interstate delivery services.
 For example, a con artist might send a letter to a victim in an attempt to convince the victim to hand over money.
 Even if the con artist is unsuccessful in his attempt, using the mail in an attempt to commit fraud violates the federal mail fraud law.

-Wire fraud, like mail fraud, is a federal crime, and one that is also quite broad and applicable to numerous types of activity.
+Wire fraud, like mail fraud, is a federal crime—one that is quite broad and applicable to numerous types of activity.
 Wire fraud occurs whenever a person uses a telephone, electronic communication device, or a computer with Internet access to commit an act of fraud.
-Like mail fraud, this law is incredibly broad and applies to numerous situations.

 Computer fraud covers a broad range of criminal activity, including hacking into a computer or computer network intending to defraud someone.
 The act of defrauding could include altering or deleting records, accessing financial or other information, or obtaining something of value.
 Acts of Internet fraud sometimes overlap with computer fraud.
 Some common Internet fraud schemes include identity theft, phishing schemes, charitable contribution fraud, employment fraud, and investment fraud.

 Anyone who produces counterfeit currency, documents, or goods also commits a type of fraud.
 Counterfeiting currency is a federal crime, but state laws can also apply if, for example, you forge false birth certificates, driver's licenses, or other documents.
 Manufacturing goods and selling them while claiming they are a name-brand item, such as selling counterfeit shoes, is also considered an act of fraud.